sssolutiontec/open-source-catalog/index.md

 layout: default
 title: Home
 nav_order: 1
-description: "Aim is to catalog as many open source as possible with the help of community."
 permalink: /
 ---

 # Open Source Catalog
 {: .fs-9 }

-Aim is to catalog as many (best) open source as possible with the help of community.
+Aim is to catalog as many (well tested, widely used, alternate to commercial) open source as possible with the help of community.
 Use menu, to explore or search your keyword in the catalog.
 {: .fs-6 .fw-300 }

 [Add entry on github](https://github.com/sssolutiontec/open-source-catalog/issues/new?assignees=&labels=&template=aNewEntry.md&title=Add+new+entry){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 target="_blank"}